Jinlab-AiPhenomics/STANet-TLA/README.md

 ### Dataset Construction

-Please refer to [dataset.md](https://github.com/Jinlab-AiPhenomics/OSNet/tree/main/docs/dataset.md) for details on dataset construction.
+Please refer to [dataset.md](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/dataset.md) for details on dataset construction.

 > 📦 A toy dataset has been constructed for testing.
-You can [click here](https://pan.quark.cn/s/d105eba9bf16) to download it.
+You can [click here](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/dataset.md) to download it.

 ### Training and Testing

-For training and testing procedures, please refer to [Train and test.md](https://github.com/Jinlab-AiPhenomics/OSNet/tree/main/docs/train%20and%20test.md).
+For training and testing procedures, please refer to [Train and test.md](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/train%20and%20test.md).

 ### Visualization

-For visualization techniques, please refer to [visualization.md](https://github.com/Jinlab-AiPhenomics/OSNet/tree/main/docs/visualization.md).
+For visualization techniques, please refer to [visualization.md](https://github.com/Jinlab-AiPhenomics/STANet-TLA/tree/main/docs/visualization.md).

 ## Public Datasets

-This study has constructed four datasets dedicated to various aspects of network development, robustness verification, transferability assessment, and phenotypic trait extraction.
+This study has constructed four datasets dedicated to various aspects of network development, robustness verification, across-year transferability assessment, across-location transferability assessment, and across-data type transferability assessment.
 Some datasets are open-source; you can download them using the links below:

 1. **SoyUAV2022SY** (size: ~2.40 GB)
    - Part1: Uploading